 Why Should Your Child Do Yoga?

-I recently wrote a post which looked into the scientific research behind all the benefits that yoga for kids can bring.
+I recently wrote a post which looked into the proven benefits of yoga for kids.

 Some of these super benefits of yoga for kids include:

 - Better self regulation and executive functioning

 - Improved physical development, motor skills and coordination

 - Being a great way for kids to relax and reduce stress

 - And it can be a brilliant way for you to bond with your child

 So there’s some amazing reasons why your child would be better off if they took up yoga.